 Recent studies suggest hemp extracts may have neuroprotective potential, possibly more than CBD isolate.

 Hemp and cannabis are the two different varieties of Cannabis sativa L. The main difference between the two varieties is the level of constituent cannabinoids, namely THC and CBD.
 Cannabis, of course, has high levels of THC, while hemp is virtually devoid of the world’s most famous cannabinoid.
 Traditionally, people cultivate hemp for industrial or medical purposes, and its comparatively high levels of CBD.
 Accordingly, hemp oil extracts, sold as medicinal and natural health products, are widely used for a variety of human conditions.

-What The Studies Say About Brain Benefits of Hemp Extracts
+What The Studies Say About Potential Brain Benefits of Hemp Extracts

 Only recently has the scientific community investigated the effect of hemp extracts more rigorously.
 Specifically, its neuroprotective properties are the topic of several studies.
 Scientists previously discovered antioxidant and antiaging effects in humans following hemp extract use.
 In addition to this, research suggests these extracts can improve cognitive impairment in rodent models.

 In April 2018, a group of scientists from The University of South Australia published a report on the neuroprotective potential of hemp extracts in a cell model of Parkinson’s disease.
 For this experiment, scientists used a neuroblastoma cell line commonly used as a cellular model of Parkinson’s.
 They evaluated the effectiveness of hemp extracts based on protection against hydrogen peroxide-induced oxidative stress.